Geordie404/GainsIndex-v1/Readme.md

 Gains Index provides a simple, user-friendly way to track your lifting routines.

+Building GainsIndex has been a good step in our (@almondflour2 & @geordie404) experience as aspiring web developers and further motivation for us to be more knowledgeable both behind the keyboard and under the cold metal bar in the squat rack :)

 ## STACK

 ASP.NET Model View Controller | Web Development Framework